Shnagarsheth/STM32F4_all_projects/README.md

-# STM32F4_all_learning_projects
+# STM32F4_all_projects
-This repository contains all learning projects on STM32F407 board.
+This repository contains all projects on STM32F407 board.
 That are pre-requisites for starting professional projects.
 See 'Master' branch for all projects.
 All projects use Keil μ-Vision and CubeMX.